MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-bandwidth-qos.md

     ![Screenshot of vNIC port profile](media/bandwidth-settings-vnic-port-profile.png).
 5. In **Bandwidth Settings**, enter the minimum and maximum bandwidth values that you want to apply to the selected vNIC.
 Maximum bandwidth (Mbps) and Minimum bandwidth (Weight) are used to reserve a portion of the outbound bandwidth for the vNICs.

     - **Maximum bandwidth (Mbps)**: Specify the maximum outbound bandwidth that can be used by this vNIC.
 This is irrespective of the bandwidth mode configured on the switch.
-A value of 0 implies that the maximum is not configured.
+A value of 0 implies that the maximum isn't configured.

     - **Minimum bandwidth (Weight)**: Specify a weighted portion of the outbound bandwidth that you want to reserve for this vNIC.
 This will reserve a weighted portion of the total physical NIC(s) bandwidth based on the total weights reserved by all other vNICs for a particular switch.